mxs01/AnalysingStudentDevelopment/README.md

 - Exp 3 - Modifying data: What happens when there is a sudden change in salary expectations
 - Exp 4 - Visualisation: Visualise computed parameters of the model
 - Exp 5 - Mapping: Create a mapping from university courses to salary sectors
+- Exp 6 - Optimizing Hyperparameters: Find the optimal configuration for the VAR model

 ## The Paper